The Perfect Shower Routine for Glowing Skin

 Step four: Wash your hair

-I don’t wash my hair every single day because that also strips my scalp and strands from necessary oils.
+I don’t wash my hair every single day because that also strips scalp and strands from necessary oils.
+It might also strip your skin of the oils it needs.
 However, when I’m taking a self-care shower, that’s definitely on my list.
 I feel extra clean and like a brand-new person when I come out of the shower.
 I usually wet my hair and shampoo it as soon as I get into the shower, rinse that off, then complete other steps of my routine while I leave the conditioner in.

 Step five: Scrub yourself from the neck down using a loofah and body wash

 I know some people are big fans of bar soap, maybe because of nostalgia or maybe because of cheaper price points.
 While I’m not knocking any budgetary decisions, I still want to emphasize how integral a pH-balanced body wash is for my own regimen.
 While I haven’t necessarily struggled with yeast infections or UTIs, there’s something very calming about knowing my body wash will help prevent that.
-As far as a loofah, I tend to opt for the flat, round cotton-scrubber vibe—you know, the one with the strap for your hand.
+As far as a loofahs and washcloths, I tend to opt for the flat, round cotton-scrubber loofah—you know, the one with the strap for your hand.

 Step six: Exfoliate using a gentle scrub, then shave your legs